Cerbera manghas

-Cerbera manghas, the sea mango, is a small evergreen coastal tree growing up to 12 m tall.
+Cerbera manghas (formerly Cerbera tanghin), commonly known as the sea mango, tangena or bintaro is a small evergreen coastal tree growing up to 12 m tall.
 It is native to coastal areas in Africa, Asia, Australasia, and the Pacific islands.
 It is classified as one of the three species in the genus Cerbera that constitute mangroves.
+Despite its name, it is not closely related to the mango (Mangifera indica).

 Description

 The shiny dark-green leaves grow in a spiral arrangement, and are ovoid in shape.
 The flowers are fragrant, possessing a white tubular five-lobed corolla about 3-5 cm in diameter, with a pink to red throat.
 They have five stamens and the ovary is positioned above the other flower parts.
 The fruits are egg-shaped, 5-10 cm long.
 At maturity they turn bright red.

 Toxicity

-The leaves and the fruits contain the potent cardiac glycoside cerberin, which is extremely poisonous if ingested.
-This was utilised in trials of ordeal done towards criminal suspects in the Merina Kingdom ruling the island of Madagascar until the practice was abolished during Radama II's reign.
-On the opposite spectrum, Fijians use its (vasa, rewa) leaves in dried form to treat skin irritations and eye pains.